warthog618/dunnart/README.md

 ### Home Assistant Integration

 Sensors are discoverable by Home Assistant via the MQTT integration.
-Discovery must be enabled in the MQTT integtation, and dunnart must be configured with the corresponding discovery topic prefix.
+Discovery must be enabled in the MQTT integtation, and **dunnart** must be configured with the corresponding discovery topic prefix.

-All sensors are assigned to a device, corresonding to the dunnart host, on Home Assistant.
+All sensors are assigned to a device, corresponding to the **dunnart** host, on Home Assistant.

 Sensor availability is automatically dependent on the availability of the **dunnart** daemon.